Difference Between Cytosol and Cytoplasm

 What is Cytoplasm?

-The cytoplasm is the gelatinous translucent fluid present in between the cell walls and the nucleus and consists of every component present in the cell, excluding the nucleus.
+The cytoplasm is the gelatinous translucent fluid between the cell walls and the nucleus and consists of every component present in the cell, excluding the nucleus.

-It is usually everything inside the plasma membrane in a prokaryotic cell.
-But in a eukaryotic cell, since it is having a nucleus it is everything in between the plasma membrane and the nucleus.
+It is everything inside the plasma membrane in a prokaryotic cell.
+But in a eukaryotic cell, since it has a nucleus, it is everything between the plasma membrane and the nucleus.

-The cytoplasm contains 80% spherical water, cytosol and organelles.
-The organelles are the various structure present in the cell for functioning like Golgi apparatus, mitochondria etc.
+The cytoplasm contains 80% spherical water, cytosol, and organelles.
+The organelles are the various structures in the cell for functioning, like the Golgi apparatus, mitochondria, etc.

-Almost all the metabolic activities and functioning happen in the cytoplasm because it consists of all the organelles of a cell.
+Almost all metabolic activities and functioning happen in the cytoplasm because it comprises a cell’s organelles.
 Some of the activities include cell division, glycolysis, etc.

 cytoplasm 1